If you’ve ever wondered why busloads of tourists from Western Canada arrive in Eastern Canada every fall … well, here’s why.

 Here’s an :08 clip of an expanse of beautiful forest southwest of Morrissey Rock.
 Want to see this in high definition?
 Follow the directions above and you should be okay.

 The following video is panoramic.
-Owing to its size [:44], the clip may ‘stop and go’ when played on your computer.
+Owing to its size [the clip runs :44], the video may ‘stop and go’ when played on your computer.

 The original videos were shot in 4K resolution.
 All photos and videos taken by Author.